Design and Technology

 Year 7 Food Technology

-Students are introduced to the subject with two lessons per week looking at Basic Food Skills.
+Students are introduced to the subject with lessons every fortnight.
+They star off by understanding what food technology and the food industry is all about, as well as the job opportunities available in the industry.
+They then move on to looking at Basic Food Skills.
 This includes Food Hygiene and Safety as well as introduction to basic tools and equipment.
-The course follows a theme of learning new skills in order to prepare foods that are interesting and delicious.
-Practical lessons vary between weekly and every two weeks depending on the planning and preparations needed for students to fully understand a topic.
-Food items produced in this lesson includes: Healthy Milkshakes, Pasta and Sauces, Pizza and Cookies.
+The course follows a theme of learning new skills in order to prepare dishes and food items that are creative, interesting and delicious.
+Practical sessions are carried out every three lessons and depends heavily on the progress made by the students in the planning and preparation stages.
+Some of the tasks set for practical sessions includes: Stir-fry Noodle dishes; Home-made Pizzas; Fruit Crumbles; Cookies and much more.

 Year 7 Textiles Technology